 Buy if:

-That’s why we built Duckie — so you don’t have to.
+That's why we built Duckie — so you don't have to.
 At Duckie, we take a hybrid approach.
-You get a strong foundation out of the box — a support agent that can answer and resolve tickets with solid retrieval and action capabilities — plus the flexibility to make it your own with workflows and tools.
+You get a strong foundation out of the box — a support agent that can answer and resolve tickets with solid reliability.

 We give you the building blocks: agent tools and workflows builders.
 You can define triggers, conditions, and actions to tailor how Duckie handles different ticket types or scenarios.
-You can plug it in your own tools/systems, and fine-tune complex behaviors.
-It’s plug-and-play where you want it, and fully customizable where you need it.
+You can plug it into your existing systems.

 We obsess over AI support, so you can focus on building the thing you actually want to be known for.